Equivariant Hodge theory and noncommutative geometry: The noncommutative motive of a quotient stack

 \subsection{The degeneration property for quotient stacks}

 In \cite{teleman2000quantization}*{Theorem 7.3}, Teleman establishes the degeneration of a commutative Hodge-de Rham sequence, which converges to the equivariant Betti-cohomology $H^\ast_G(X)$, for a smooth quotient stack $X/G$ with a complete KN stratification.
 The argument in \cite{teleman2000quantization} makes use of the KN stratification and has a similar flavor to the proof of \autoref{thm:motivic_main}.
 However the proof in the commutative case is substantially simpler.
 In the noncommutative situation, we are not aware of an argument to reduce the proof of degeneration to the case of the quotient of a smooth projective scheme by the action of a reductive group, as was done in \cite{teleman2000quantization}.
-In addition, the motivic statement of \autoref{thm:motivic_main} leads to the degeneration property for many categories of matrix factorizations.

-However, using the motivic statement of \autoref{thm:motivic_main}, we can immediately deduce noncommutative HdR degeneration.
-The main observation is the following \begin{lem} The degeneration property is closed under direct summands and arbitrary direct sums in $\Madd$.
-Likewise the $k((\beta))$-linear degeneration property is closed under direct summands and arbitrary direct sums in $\Madd_{k((\beta))}$. \end{lem} \begin{proof} The formation of the Hochschild complex $C_\bullet(-)$ is an additive invariant of dg-categories, hence factors through $\cU_k$ uniquely up to contractible choices.
-The claim follows from the fact that the operation $D(\Lambda) \to D(k)$ taking mapping $(M,d,B) \mapsto (M\otimes k[u]/(u^n),d+uB)$ commutes with filtered colimits and in particular infinite direct sums, and the fact that an infinite direct sum of $k[u]/(u^n)$ modules is flat if and only if every summand is flat.
-The same argument applies verbatim to the $k((\beta))$-linear degeneration property. \end{proof}
+Using the motivic statement of \autoref{thm:motivic_main}, we can immediately deduce noncommutative HdR degeneration.
+The main observation is the following \begin{lem} The degeneration property is closed under direct summands and arbitrary direct sums in $\Madd_k$. \end{lem} \begin{proof} The Hochschild complex $C_\bullet(-)$ is an additive invariant of dg-categories, hence factors through $\cU_k$ uniquely up to contractible choices.
+The claim follows from the fact that the operation $D(\Lambda) \to D(k)$ taking mapping $(M,d,B) \mapsto (M\otimes k[u]/(u^n),d+uB)$ commutes with filtered colimits and in particular infinite direct sums, and the fact that an infinite direct sum of $k[u]/(u^n)$ modules is flat if and only if every summand is flat. \end{proof}